 We need to shift our way of thinking from one where we see ourselves as separate from nature, to one where we accept that we are an integral part of nature.
 We need to acknowledge what has been described as the ‘unruly complexity’ of the relationships between all things, to be aware that this is what makes our world the dynamic, intriguing, challenging and wondrous experience that it is, and I believe that the arts, which are a part of this wondrous experience, have a major role to play in encouraging this mental shift.

 The arts can not only show but indeed make us feel the very problems that we are facing.
 They can allow us to have a foretaste of our possible futures, both bad and good.
 The arts can help us to imagine what sort of society we really want, not merely what others say we should want, or what we should be prepared to accept.
 Of course, by itself, imagining a sustainable, efficient, flourishing, society will not make it happen.
 But that vision is vital to guide and motivate our actions and the arts can be a powerful tool in illustrating, communicating and narrating that vision.
-This vision was brought into focus during the inaugural ART+CLIMATE=CHANGE festival held in Melbourne in April-May 2015.
+This vision was brought into focus during the ART+CLIMATE=CHANGE festivals held in Melbourne in 2015 and 2017.

 The arts network is another way in which these issues can be explored and shared.
 Those practising in the arts often have a strong sense of belonging to ‘the arts community’ and on a local and global level we should utilize our various arts networks to promote sustainability, share information and engage in reciprocal learning; to give and receive support, encouragement and hope.